viperproject/prusti-dev/docs/user-guide/src/verify/type_cond_spec.md

 ```

 Thus, any client implementing `Eq` on a custom type can take advantage of the additional semantics of the total equivalence.

-> Refinements like these are not scoped.
-Therefore, considering the previous example, implementing `Eq` on a type implies that the total equivalence contract is always considered on the type, irrespective of whether `Eq` is in scope or not.